zdravkov/kendo-docs/web/grid/how-to/AngularJS/use-telerik-backend-services-with-angular.md

 The example below demonstrates how to use AngularJS directives to declare a grid bound to the Telerik Backend Services.

+#### Binding an Kendo UI Grid to Telerik Backend Services in AngularJS
 ```html
 <div id="example" ng-app="KendoDemos">
   <div ng-controller="MyCtrl">